-The National Fisheries Institute's Global Seafood Marketing Conference 2019 will be underway in San Diego, California from 15 to 17 January, and SeafoodSource editors are there to bring you all the latest news on the scene.
-Check back on this page periodically for all your GSMC 2019 updates.
+The National Fisheries Institute's Global Seafood Marketing Conference 2022 will be underway in Orlando, Florida from 18 to 20 January, and SeafoodSource editors are there to bring you all the latest news on the scene.
+Check back on this page periodically for all your GSMC 2022 updates.

 At the beginning of the panel on premium finfish at the 2019 Global Seafood Market Conference in Coronado, California, on 15 January, moderator Derek Figueroa, the chief operating officer of Denver, Colorado, U.S.A.-based Seattle Fish Company, flashed a slide with the definition of both “premium” and “premium seafood.”